ex280rakesh/sftpdemo/README.md

 Clone this repository to the local workstation and follow the instructions.

+Note:
+1. This example uses ap-southeast-1 as Region-1 and ap-south as Region-2.
+However you are free to choose any other regions for running this sample
+2. The example uses AWS Linux AMIs and the ids are hard-coded in the CFTs.
+Since the AMIs are region specific, the AMI ids needs to be changed in the CFTs if you choose different regions than the above

 ## Cloud Formation Templates
 The following templates can be used to create the basic stack.